 This is Jason.
-He’s a performance poet, and works with vulnerable people in Stoke in his role in the probation service.
+He’s a performance poet, and works with vulnerable people in Stoke-on-Trent in his role in the probation service.
 Jason is also a member of City Voices and a former prisoner, and was described at a recent poetry slam as 'the busiest man in poetry' The image is of Jason at the BBC, recording for National Prison Radio, a radio show broadcast throughout prisons within the UK, which airs a show called, 'Outside In.'
 This is a radio show that brings together people with lived experience of the criminal justice system, to talk about leaving prison – and the highs and lows, opportunities and frustrations associated.
 It’s produced monthly by BBC volunteers, although it goes out exclusively to people currently in prison.
 It’s an informal roundtable discussion with 3 guests and 2 presenters.
 Thursday 16th May sees Jason N Smith share his experience and how poetry has helped.
 Recording for the show will take place at BBC Broadcasting House London.

 Jason has published a book of poetry, and is involved in numerous events across the UK.
 City Voices will be blogging more about Jason N Smith soon, if we can keep up with him!

 City Voices are delighted to announce that this year’s annual poetry competition has been judged by the former Poet Laureate of Staffordshire Bert Flitcroft, who will announce the winners at our meeting on 6th July 2019.